bertdida/twitter-quote-scraper/README.md

 **--twitter-creds** The path to JSON file that holds your Twitter app's credentials, see `creds/twitter.json` for the expected keys.

+This argument should take place before each command, think of this as the login form to access Twitter's API.

 <br>

 **--twitter-handles** List of Twitter handles (may or may not start with @ character) to scrape.